Mark Consuelos: Personal life

 In 1995, Consuelos met Kelly Ripa, his co-star on All My Children.
 The two eloped on May 1, 1996.
-The couple have three children: Michael Joseph (born June 2, 1997), Lola Grace (born June 16, 2001) and Joaquin Antonio (born February 24, 2003).
+The couple has three children: Michael Joseph (born June 2, 1997), Lola Grace (born June 16, 2001) and Joaquin Antonio (born February 24, 2003).

 On October 3, 2008, he performed the marriage ceremony for Howard Stern and model/actress Beth Ostrosky at the Le Cirque restaurant in New York City.
 The two couples had grown close, which was why Stern asked Consuelos to officiate.
 Consuelos agreed, and took it upon himself to seek ordination to make it an official ceremony for Stern and Ostrosky.
 The guest list for the wedding included Joan Rivers, Barbara Walters, Chevy Chase, Billy Joel and wife Katie Lee, Jimmy Kimmel, Sarah Silverman, and Stern's radio co-host Robin Quivers.

 For many years, Consuelos and Ripa lived on Crosby Street in SoHo, Manhattan.
 They sold the apartment in 2015 for $20 million and moved to a townhouse on East 76th Street.
-They had bought the townhouse in 2013, though it was never officially listed on the market, from fashion designer Luca Orlandi and his wife, Oluchi Onweagba, for $27 million, making it the second most expensive townhouse sold in NYC that year.
+They had bought the townhouse in 2013, though it was never officially listed on the market, from fashion designer Luca Orlandi and his wife, Oluchi Onweagba, for $27 million, making it the second-most expensive townhouse sold in New York City that year.

 Awards and honors

 In 1998 and 1999, Consuelos won the American Latino Media Arts Award for "Outstanding Actor in a Daytime Soap Opera."
 Consuelos won "Hottest Romance" along with Ripa in 1997 at the Soap Opera Awards.
 He also won the Teen's Choice Award for Choice TV Villain in 2018.

+In 2024, he won his first Emmy Award, winning the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for Live with Kelly and Mark along with his co-host Kelly Ripa.